samiparken/swiftui-movie-match/README.md

 # Tinder-like Movie Match iOS Demo App

 Discover and organize your favorite movies effortlessly.
 Swipe right to save a movie, swipe left to pass.
 Access detailed movie information with a simple tap.
-Enjoy support for 3 languages (English, Swedish, and Korean) and a sleek dark mode.
+Enjoy support for 3 languages (English, Swedish, and Korean) and a sleek dark mode, and the ability to display small, medium, and large home screen widgets showcasing your latest favorite movie.

 ## Contents
 - [Skills](#skills)